NillionNetwork/nillion-docs/docs/concepts.md

 ### Programs

-Programs are written in Nada, then compiled to generate a mid-level intermediate (MIR) representation of the program that can be stored in the Nillion Network for future use.
+A Nada program is also a piece of software that is written in Nada language, then compiled to generate a mid-level intermediate (MIR) representation of the program that can be stored in the Nillion Network for future use.
+Programs are characterized by a set of inputs, the computation logic, and a set of outputs.
+Programs are reusable, and computation is invoked by a Nillion Client.
+At computation time, the client specifies inputs, which can be any combination of Secrets already stored in the network, secrets provided at compute time, and public variables.

 #### Program ID